Trimming Videos

 Overview

-Trim mode lets you remove unwanted sections from the beginning and end of your videos.
+Trim mode lets you remove unwanted sections from your videos.
 Whether you need to cut out a shaky start, remove dead air at the end, or extract a specific portion from a longer clip, SnapTrim makes it quick and easy.

 Entering Trim Mode